 This week on CBC Radio stations across the country, I was asked to comment on “Mel Brooks: The 99 Year Old Man!”
 The two-part documentary, directed by Judd Apatow and Michael Bonfiglio, premieres this Thursday and Friday on HBOMax and Crave.

-Fact is, Brooks is one of the architects of modern comedy, He directed “Blazing Saddles” and “Young Frankenstein” in the same year (1974); co-created, with Buck Henry, Get Smart!; wrote for one of the most brilliant sketch shows ever with You Show of Shows; and recorded one of the funniest comedy albums with Carl Reiner, “The Two Thousand Year Old Man.”
-All last century to be sure but still, funny is funny.
+Fact is, Brooks is one of the architects of modern comedy, He directed “Blazing Saddles” and “Young Frankenstein” in the same year (1974); co-created, with Buck Henry, the sitcom spy spoof Get Smart!; wrote for one of the most brilliant sketch shows ever, You Show of Shows; and recorded one of the funniest comedy albums with Carl Reiner, “The Two Thousand Year Old Man.”

 Consider all those Tony Awards Brooks won for turning his 1968 film “The Producers” into a Broadway smash.
 That happened 25 years ago in 2001.
 Then there were all of those late night talk show appearances.
 Brooks was wild and spontaneous on Johnny Carson’s first Tonight Show in 1962 right up to one of his last appearances 30 years later in 1992.

-Just the same, maybe not everybody knows Mel Brooks.
-Apatow, however, who interviewed Brooks for 10 hours at his house for this documentary, does his best to place him on the Mount Rushmore of comedy.
+Just the same, not everybody born in this century knows Mel Brooks.
+Apatow, however, who interviewed the comedy legend for 10 hours at his house for this documentary, does his best to place him on the Mount Rushmore of mirth.
 He has help, with commentary from many who were inspired by Brooks to get into the comedy business.
 Appearing are Conan O’Brien, Adam Sandler, Nick Kroll, Amy Schumer, Jerry Seinfeld, Sarah Silverman, Patton Oswalt, Dave Chappelle and Ben Stiller,

-Apatow, who is becoming the Ken Burns of 20th century comedians (look up his previous documentaries about Garry Shandling and George Carlin), framed this story with an important question: even if you know Mel Brooks, do people realy know who he is?
+Apatow is becoming the Ken Burns of 20th century comedians (look up his previous documentaries on Garry Shandling and George Carlin, with more pending on Maria Bamford and Norm MacDonald).
+As both director and interviewer, he frames this story with an important question: even if you know Mel Brooks, do people realy know who he is?

 advertisement

-“No,” says Brooks, which sets off the journey that is this Two-Part biography.
+“No,” says Brooks, setting the tone for this Two-Part biography.

-We learn of his hardscrabble live growing up in Brooklyn.
-His father died when Brooks was very young of tuberculosis.
+We learn of his hardscrabble life growing up in Brooklyn.
+His father died of tuberculosis when Brooks was very young.
 Brooks mother, Katie, who gave birth to him on the family’s kitchen table, raised four boys on her own.
 All four, including young Mel, served in World War II.
-Brooks recalls jabbing a Bayonet into the ground while in France, looking for booby traps left behind by the retreating German army.
+Brooks recalls dodging instant death by jabbing a Bayonet into the ground while in France, looking for booby traps left behind by the retreating German army.

 The experience helped develop within Brooks a lifelong determination to stand up to bullies, be they of the schoolyard variety or fascist dictators.
 He famously lampooned der fuhrer in “Springtime for Hitler,” the play that was built to bomb in “The Producers.”

-The Marx Bros inspired Brooks, as did the all but forgotten Ritz Brothers.
-Still a teen, he snuck into the Borscht Belt — dens of comedy in the Catskills north of New York City.
+The Marx Brothers inspired Brooks, as did the all but forgotten Ritz Brothers.
+Still a teen, he found a job in the Borscht Belt — dens of comedy in the Catskills north of New York City.
 There, Burlesque comics, mainly Jewish, thrived.
-Brooks found his way out of a more likely fate — working in the garment district.
+Brooks found his way on stage and out of a more likely fate — working in the garment district.

-After the war, he used his “special services” army connections to find work in New York.
+The documentary allows Brooks to tell much of his own story.
+We learn that after the war he used his “special services” army connections to find work in New York.
 He first saw Sid Caesar in 1947 and was knocked out by his characterizations.
 “If there was no Sid Caesar, there would never have been a Mel Brooks,” he declares.

 Brooks eventually followed Caesar to the live, 90-minute sketch series Your Show of Shows (1950-54).
 Do the names Neil Simon, Mel Tolken, Larry Gelbart, Lucille Gallen and Carl Reiner mean anything?
 Just the greatest TV writing room ever.
 Brooks, who was paid directly by Caesar, was known as “the living interruption” by one of the other writers.